AnykeyNL/OCI-SuperDelete/README.md

 - Applications and Functions
 - DataScience Projects and Notebooks
 - Container Cluster resources
+- Nosql tables
+- Data Catalogs
+- Digital Assistants
+- KMS Vaults and Keys**

+** KMS Vaults and Keys can not instantly be deleted, but require a minimal 7 day grace period.
+The script will move all keys and vaults to the upper compartment and will schedule the deletion with 7 days grace period.
+This will allow all sub compartments to be instantly deleted, while the top compartment will only be able to be deleted after the grace period.

 ## Purpose
 The purpose of this script is to remove all resources from a compartment, including subcompartments.
 In OCI you can only remove a compartment when it contains no more resources, but it can be a challenge to find all the resources tied to a compartment.